Word Confusion: Every Body versus Everybody

 History of the Word:

 Every is Old English ǣfre ǣlc while body is Old English bodig and of unknown origin.
-First recorded in 1520–30.
+It was first recorded in 1520–30.

 Return to top